Eriusik/luma-shop-autotesting/README.md

 ## Which tests are covered
 1. Check product options on the product page
-Select different sizes and different colors: product should be added to the cart in all cases Negative cases:
+- Select different sizes and different colors: product should be added to the cart in all cases

+Negative cases:
-Product option is not selected - An error is displayed: This is a required field.
+- Product option is not selected: An error is displayed: This is a required field.

-2. Add to the cart different quantity of the product Type min quantity,  max quantity and middle (Ex.
-1, 10, 100) - products should be added to the cart Negative cases: quantity is 0  - An error is displayed: 'Please enter a quantity greater than 0.' quantity is string  - An error is displayed: 'Please enter a valid number in this field.' quantity is decimal  - An error is displayed: 'You cannot use decimal quantity for this product.'
+2. Add to the cart different quantity of the product
+- Type min quantity,  max quantity and middle (Ex.
+1, 10, 100) - products should be added to the cart

+Negative cases:
+- quantity is 0  - An error is displayed: 'Please enter a quantity greater than 0.'
+- quantity is string  - An error is displayed: 'Please enter a valid number in this field.'
+- quantity is decimal  - An error is displayed: 'You cannot use decimal quantity for this product.'

 3. Add product to the cart several times
-Add product to the cart several times - products should be added to the cart, quantity is increased
+- Add product to the cart several times - products should be added to the cart, quantity is increased

 ## Test Report:
 ```